krzentner/language-world/data/text-davinci-003/basic_py_md/handle-pull-side-3.py.md

-Followed by:
+The program would then look like this:

 ```
+# handle-pull-side: pull up the handle from the side
+def handle_pull_side(robot):
-    if check("the robot's gripper is not vertically aligned with the handle"):
+    if check("the robot's gripper is not near the handle"):
-        robot.put("gripper above handle")
+        robot.put("gripper near handle")
-    if check("the robot's gripper is vertically aligned with the handle and the robot's gripper is not around handle"):
+    if check("the robot's gripper is near the handle and the robot's gripper is not horizontally aligned with the handle"):
-        robot.put("gripper around the handle")
+        robot.align("gripper horizontally with handle")
-    if check("the robot's gripper is around the handle"):
+    if check("the robot's gripper is horizontally aligned with the handle and the handle is not facing up"):
-        robot.pull("upward on handle")
+        robot.pull("handle up")
 ```